YETA is an Innovation in response to the Mastercard Foundation Call to Action to provide economic opportunities for youth in Africa.

 - Value chain analysis-SIX key value chains

-- Improved access to RH services through referral system.123,276 condoms distributed
+- Improved access to RH services through referral system.

 - Improved confidence and character traits of participating youth

-- Signing of Memorandum of Understanding with16 Private sector actors willing to support Y.E.T.A intervention
+- Signing of Memorandum of Understanding with 28 Private sector actors willing to support Y.E.T.A intervention

 - YETA IS designed to create long-term engagement by integrating numeracy, literacy and life skills with technical expertise in agriculture, business, entrepreneurship and management.

-- It is also designed to empower 26,250 youth between 15-24 years through Agriculture using its “Learn, Engage, Build” model on and off the farm.
+- It is also designed to empower 26,250 youth between 15-24 years through Agriculture using its “Learn, Build, Engage” model on and off the farm.

 YETA commissioned a comprehensive value chain analysis in the project area and preliminary result point to six main value chains of; Poultry, Piggery, Soy bean, Maize, Sunflower and Horticulture.